Agreement reached with Smithsonian museum after South Carolina students kicked out for anti-abortion hats

 GREENVILLE, S.C.
-(WSPA) – Weeks after a lawsuit was filed against the Smithsonian National Air and Space Museum by students from a South Carolina Catholic school, who allege they were kicked out of the museum for their beliefs, lawyers said they have reached an agreement which would prevent such incidents from happening in the future.
+(WSPA) – Weeks after a lawsuit was filed against the Smithsonian National Air and Space Museum by students from a South Carolina Catholic school who allege they were kicked out of the museum for their beliefs, lawyers say they have reached an agreement which would prevent such incidents from happening in the future.

 However, they said, the case is far from over.